MDAnalysis/MDAnalysis.github.io/pages/installation_quick_start.md

 order: 2
 ---

-MDAnalysis offers two methods to install the released version.
-For most users we recommend the [*Conda*](#conda) installation method.
+MDAnalysis offers multiple installation methods.
+For most users we recommend [mamba][] installation method, a faster drop-in replacement for [conda][] .

-## Conda ##
+## Mamba ##

 If you don't have [conda][] installed yet, follow the [installation instructions for conda][].

-To install the lastest stable release with [conda][conda] do:
+Following that, install [mamba][] with:

 {% highlight bash %}
-conda config --add channels conda-forge conda install mdanalysis
+conda install -c conda-forge mamba
 {% endhighlight %}

-To upgrade to the latest stable release.
+Then, install the latest stable release of MDAnalysis with:

 {% highlight bash %}
-conda update mdanalysis
+mamba install -c conda-forge mdanalysis
 {% endhighlight %}

-To [run the test cases][run_tests] and examples, also install the unit tests (about 53 MiB in size):
+To upgrade use:

 {% highlight bash %}
-conda install MDAnalysisTests
+mamba update mdanalysis
 {% endhighlight %}

+To [run the test cases][run_tests] and examples, also install the unit tests (about 90 MB in size):

+{% highlight bash %}
+mamba install -c conda-forge MDAnalysisTests
+{% endhighlight %}

-The conda packages currently only support serial calculations.
-If you plan to use the parallel [OpenMP][OpenMP] algorithms you need to install MDAnalysis from the [Python Package Index](#python-package-index) and have a working OpenMP installation.
+MDAnalysis installed via mamba supports only serial calculations.
+If you need OpenMP-based parallelism, install MDAnalysis via [pip](#python-package-index) and ensure you have a working [OpenMP][] installation.

 ## Python Package Index ##